GrabAds Platform

 Establishing hierarchy in a data-heavy surface

-The core tension was between completeness and clarity.
-GrabAds tracked a large number of campaign metrics, and the ops team needed access to most of them.
-Surfacing everything at equal weight would produce a dashboard that required training to read, which a future self-serve product couldn't afford.
+The core tension was completeness versus clarity.
+GrabAds tracked a large number of metrics and the ops team needed access to most of them, but surfacing everything at equal weight would produce a dashboard that required training to read, something a future self-serve product couldn't afford.
+So: primary metrics (reach, spend, conversion) always visible at the top level, secondary metrics behind a customisable view.
+Power users could reach the full data set without it overwhelming the default experience.

 Building for two audiences at once